 About 50% of dog bites lead to bacteria, including staphylococcus, streptococcus, capnocytophaga, and Pasteurella.
 Furthermore, feral and unvaccinated dogs can have and transfer rabies.

-If you have a dog or live around dogs, be aware of the risks and learn how to properly treat them.
+If you have a dog or live around dogs, be aware of the risks and learn how to treat them properly.

 First aid for a dog bite